Venom and Eternity: Production

 Isou began filming Venom and Eternity in 1950.
+To secure an audience for the film, he set about finding famous figures who would agree to appear in it.
+He called Gaston Gallimard, who had previously published his work, and got him to agree.
+Filmmaker Jean Cocteau and dramatist Armand Salacrou also appear in the film.
+Actor Jean-Louis Barrault was filmed between rehearsals for a theatre production, and Blanchette Brunoy was filmed at the Bois de Boulogne.
+Actors Daniel Gélin and Danièle Delorme were filmed at home with their children, as was Marcel Achard, who was led to believe it was for television.
+Each of these shoots was very brief, lasting only around 10 minutes, with no preparation.
 The scenes of various Lettrists walking were shot on the streets of Saint-Germain-des-Prés.
 Isou used found footage discarded by the Ministry of Defence and various film laboratories.

 Release

 Isou first screened a four-and-a-half-hour rough cut of the film on 20 April 1951.
 Fearing that he would be deported from France in the event of public controversy, Isou had the film transported to the 1951 Cannes Film Festival by Marc'O, Jean-Louis Brau, François Dufrene, Maurice Lemaître, and Gil J. Wolman.
 Isou was unable to enter Venom and Eternity into the festival but harassed officials until they allowed him to present his film at the Vox Theater.

 At the time of the premiere, only the first third of the film had a completed image track.
 A hostile audience began jeering shortly after the film began.
 After the first section finished, the screen went blank.
 The projector light was turned off as the audio track continued to play to a darkened theatre.
 Audience members were infuriated, and the screening was ended early.
 Accounts of the scandalous response described a rioting audience and police officers using fire hoses on the crowd, but these stories are largely apocryphal.
-Director Jean Cocteau awarded Isou the "Prix de spectateurs d'avant-garde" for Venom and Eternity.
+Cocteau awarded Isou the "Prix de spectateurs d'avant-garde" for Venom and Eternity.

 As soon as Venom and Eternity was completed, the Ciné-Club Avant-Garde 52 showed it at the Musée de l'Homme in Paris.
 Starting in January 1952, it had a two-week theatrical run at the Studio de l'Etoile.
+For its U.S. release, Raymond Rohauer edited down the film, removing over 45 minutes of footage.
+This version premiered on October 30, 1953, at the Berkeley Art Museum and Pacific Film Archive.